percona/everest-doc/docs/administer/api_rbac.md

 - With the update to Percona Everest v1.2.0, the shift from global scoping to namespacing these resources marks a significant change in how access control is managed, enhancing security by ensuring that resources are only accessible within their designated namespaces.

-## Challenges with globally spaced namespaces
+## Challenges with globally scoped namespaces

 In Percona Everest v1.2.0, we’ve rolled out Role-Based Access Control (RBAC) to enhance security and provide more granular control over the access privileges for specific resources within the system.
 This implementation provides fine-grained control over which users and user groups can access particular resources within the system.